How important are data and statistics in Japanese riichi mahjong? Do professional players rely only on numbers?

 Less experienced players are better off relying on data than on their experience

-By the way if you would like to see some more examples of how to read Hon Itsu hands, you can subscribe to my Patreon and get access to special posts like that.
+If you want more examples of reading Hon Itsu hands, you can subscribe to my Patreon and get access to special posts like that.

-Most data nowadays comes from Houou (Phoenix) tables on Tenhou.net which is a completely different ruleset (and player base) from your average mahjong tournament or club.
+Most data comes from Houou (Phoenix) tables on Tenhou.net: a completely different ruleset and player base than your average tournament or club.

-Please, pick your statistics carefully; ideally use data from the same ruleset that you're playing.
+Pick your statistics carefully.
+Use data from the same ruleset you're playing.

 How much should I rely on mahjong statistics?

-When you have no other relevant information, data and statistics should always come first.
+When you have no other relevant information, data and statistics should come first.

 You can find all sorts of amazing statistical data in Amber's blog.